dolmagrg123/microblog_EC2_deployment/README.md

 - The command starts a Gunicorn server that listens on port 5000 and uses 4 workers to handle requests.

-- When you enter the server's public IP address into a browser, the browser sends a request to the server's IP address on port 5000.
+- When we enter the server's public IP address into a browser, the browser sends a request to the server's IP address on port 5000.

 - Gunicorn receives this request, processes it using the application defined in microblog.py, and sends the response back to the browser.